Capital punishment in Saudi Arabia: 2022

 In March 2022, Saudi Arabia executed 81 people, exceeding the 67 people executed in 2021.
-The men executed which included 37 Saudi nationals, some Yemenis and Syrians, were allegedly convicted of several criminal offenses such as the murder of innocent men, women, and children, as per the official statement issued.
+The men executed included 37 Saudi nationals, some Yemenis and Syrians, and were allegedly convicted of several criminal offenses such as the murder of innocent men, women, and children, as per the official statement issued.
 Rights groups accused the government of imposing restrictive laws against religious expression and political views and criticized its use of the death penalty, including those arrested as minors, and cited the execution as a violation of human rights.
 However, the government of Saudi Arabia denied the accusations of human rights abuse and claimed that the said laws were imposed to protect its national security.

 2023

 Saudi Arabia carried out 172 executions in 2023.
-Among the executed included six women; an increase from the previous year.
+Among the executed were six women; an increase from the previous year.

 2024

 As of 9 October 2024, Saudi Arabia had executed 213 people, the highest number executed by the kingdom in a single year on record.
 By 18 July, the Saudi government had already executed 106 people, seven of whom were executed for drug-related offenses.
-By that point in the previous year, the kingdom had executed at least 74 people.
+By that time in the previous year, the kingdom had executed at least 74 people.
 In late December, the human rights organization Reprieve reported that Saudi Arabia had executed 330 people that year, the highest annual number in decades.
 Over 150 of these executions were for non-lethal crimes.

+2025

+By late December 2025, 347 people were executed in Saudi Arabia, according to Reprieve.
+This made it the second year in a row the kingdom broke its own execution record, resulting in condemnations from various human rights groups.